Developmental Dysplasia of the Hip (DDH)

 DDH is a condition where the ball and socket joint do not form properly.
 While some children are born with the condition, many children develop DDH in their early years.

 Hips affected by DDH are easily dislocated.
 This causes the “clicky hips” often picked up by Child and Maternal Health Nurses or Family Doctors.
 Many babies respond well to wearing a brace and go on to develop normal hips.
 Some children will need an operation to help align the hip joint and some will need further surgery.

-Many babies respond very well to being braced and will then have normal hips.
-Some kids will need an operation to help align the hip joint and some will go on to need more surgery.
-If not found and treated early, children with DDH may have delayed walking and may limp.
+If not treated early, children with DDH may start walking later and may limp.
 Without appropriate management, DDH can develop into early onset osteoarthritis.

-During your consultation, Mr Loh will discuss all the options for your child and explain his decision-making process in detail with you and your family.
+During your consultation, I will discuss all the options with you and your family.